lastjuror0/Data-Analyst-Portfolio/coursework-purdue-analytics/projects/sql/air-cargo-analysis/README.md

 - `price_per_ticket` – Price of a ticket
 - `brand` – Aviation service provider for each aircraft

+### routes

-routes: Contains information about the route details
+Contains information about the route details

 - `route_id` – Route ID of from and to location
 - `flight_num` – Specific flight number for each route